 A: The grantee has the right of renewal for a further 25 years, as established in the Cemeteries Act 1986.
 After that, if the Board and the grantee agree, further terms of renewal for periods of no more than 25 years may be arranged.
 Upon expiration of a grant, the control of the gravesite reverts to the Board.

 Please note, as the average person moves every 7.5 years, reminder letters are not sent regarding the expiration of a grant.
-Fees may differ whether the grantee is renewing a current grant for a further 25 years or if the grant being repurchased upon expiry.
+Fees may differ whether the grantee is renewing a current grant for a further 25 years or if the grant is repurchased upon expiry.
 Please contact the relevant cemetery for further information.

 Pre-Need Funeral Planning